 Don’t choose the overproduced, over retouched or a pretend image that we call “vacant smiley” or “grooming.”
 Be you.
 Bring your soul in the portrait.

 Or consider the case of the actor, the one seeking to be picked by the casting director and “made” famous.
-Just about every single person who enters this field fails because the dip is so cruel and the arithmetic of being chosen is so brutal.
+Just about every single person who enters this field fails because the dip is so cruel and the arithmetic of being chosen is so brutal.— SETH GODIN

 It’s not enough to have a portrait; an actor’s headshot should be a tremendous document illustrating an emotional message.
-Actor headshots should show off their individuality, core, and soul.
+Compelling actor headshots always manage to show off the actor’s individuality, core, and soul.
 I wrote an article outlining the importance of an effective headshot and how most actors are picking the wrong style.